 Looking for eco-friendly disposable nappies?
-Here are the best eco-friendly nappies we’ve found that actually work.
+Here are the best eco-friendly nappies we’ve found that actually work, without leaks.

-So as well as extolling the virtues of reusable nappies, I’m really keen to let new parents know not to be disheartened if they have to use disposable nappies some of the time or even all of the time.
+So as well as extolling the virtues of reusable nappies, I’m really keen to let new parents know that they shouldn’t be disheartened if they have to use disposable nappies some of the time or even all of the time.
 For us, using a disposable nappy at night time was the difference between sleep and no sleep.
 And of course, washable nappies do not work for everyone’s lifestyle.
 For others, the upfront cost of reusables may be prohibitive.

 As such, I thought I’d do a round-up of the best eco-friendly disposable nappies available in the UK.

-First off, here are the quick links for disposable nappy brands, in case you just want to visit the site of a particular brand.
-Scroll down past this section if you want more information about what makes a nappy eco-friendly, and each eco-friendly nappy brand listed.
+First off, here are the quick links for disposable nappy brands, in case you just want to skip to information about a particular brand.
+Scroll down past this section if you want more information about what makes a nappy eco-friendly, and information on each eco-friendly nappy brand listed.

 Can disposable nappies be eco-friendly?